thisdot/starter.dev/starters/lit-mobx-vaadin/README.md

 - `cd` into your project directory and run `yarn`.
 - Run `yarn start` to start the development server.
 - Open your browser to `http://localhost:8000` to see the included example code running.

+### Example Components

+In the `starters/lit-mobx-vaadin/src` directory you will find a few directories organizing the project.
+Files are organized in directories under `src` as such:

+- `api` - contains functions that can be used to contact the Starter.dev API
+- `components` - contains re-usable components used inside of the project
+- `pages` - contains page components that are rendered when certain routes are visited
+- `styles` - contains stylesheets used by multiple components

 ## Available Commands